cedricbonhomme/cedricbonhomme.org/content/now.md

 Working on various open-source projects, mainly on [Vulnerability-Lookup](https://github.com/vulnerability-lookup/vulnerability-lookup) and on [Newspipe](https://github.com/cedricbonhomme/newspipe).
 You should have a look at Vulnerability-Lookup!
+I will release a major update of Newspipe before Christmas.
+I am working on this project since 2010.

 Learning “AI” and forecasting mathematical models.
 Because why not.